-For the main body of our paper, we want to first unselect the Bold and Underline tools and then left align the text with the Justify tool (Figure 6.9).
-The Justify tool or full justification will align both the left and right margins in the paper.
+For the main body of our paper, we want to first unselect the Bold and Underline tools and then left align the text with the Align Text Left tool (Figure 6.9).
 We also want to indent the first line of every paragraph.
 To do this we need to select the top left, upside down triangle on the ruler marking the margins.
-We will right click the triangle and then drag to the right 1⁄2 inch (Figure 6.10).
+We will right click the triangle and then drag to the right 1⁄2 inch (Figure

+6.10).
 If the ruler is not showing, all we need to do is select the View Ruler tool located at the top of the scroll bar on the right of the screen (Figure 6.11).